 5. Eastern Michigan University

-At up to $8,500 a semester, the Autism Collaborative Center at Eastern Michigan University may be one of the most expensive support programs, but it is also one of the best programs there are.
+At up to $8,500 a semester, the College Supports Program at Eastern Michigan University may be one of the most expensive support programs, but it is also one of the best programs there are.
 Students can receive the one-on-one support that they need in every aspect of student life, including nutrition and hygiene training.
 Throughout their time in school, students involved in the program will have all the support they need to perform well in their classes.
 That support comes in the form of not only faculty and counselors but other students with autism as well.

 - Location: Ypsilanti, MI